 - seeking safety – food, shelter, sex, comfort and pleasure.

-Avoiding pain and seeking safety/pleasure are our knee jerk, automatic, unconscious reactions.
-They are hard-wired through evolution to ensure our survival by keeping us alive and safe.
-Our animal survival responses fall into five categories:
+Avoiding pain and seeking safety/pleasure are your knee jerk, automatic, unconscious reactions.
+They are hard-wired through evolution to ensure your survival by keeping you alive and safe.
+Your animal survival responses fall into five categories:

-- Fight – vigilance, makes us angry, judgmental, mistrustful, self-harm/self-sabotage, controlling, suicidal.
+- Fight – vigilance, makes you angry, judgmental, mistrustful, self-harm/self-sabotage, controlling, suicidal.

-- Flight – escape, makes us distance, avoid commitment, be ambivalent, indulge in addictive behaviour.
+- Flight – escape, makes you distance, avoid commitment, be ambivalent, indulge in addictive behaviours.

-- Freeze – fear, makes us frozen, terrified, wary, phobic of being seen, causes panic attacks and fainting.
+- Freeze – fear, makes you frozen, terrified, wary, phobic of being seen, causes panic attacks and fainting.

-- Submit – shame, makes us depressed, ashamed, passive, appease, be a “good girl”, caretaker, self-sacrifice.
+- Submit – shame, makes you depressed, ashamed, passive, appease, be a “good girl/good boy”, caretaker, self-sacrifice.

-- Attach – needy, makes us desperate, cry for help, crave rescue and connection, be innocent/naïve, want a protector.
+- Attach – needy, makes you desperate, cry for help, crave rescue and connection, it’s an innocent/naïve part, it wants a protector because it feels so vulnerable.

-When we are fearful, threatened, stressed or triggered in our relationship, our primitive brain is wired to respond automatically and unconsciously due to a process called neuroception.
-This occurs 24/7 and is our animal brain’s way to distinguish if situations or people are safe, dangerous, or life threatening.
-The brain does this instantly and automatically, in a fraction of a second.
+When you are fearful, threatened, stressed or triggered in your relationship, your primitive brain is wired to respond automatically and unconsciously due to a process called neuroception.
+This occurs 24/7 and is your animal brain’s way to distinguish if situations or people are safe, dangerous, or life threatening.
+The brain does this instantly and automatically, in fractions of a second.
 It’s a physical, bodily reaction, which then sets off emotions, thoughts and behaviour.
+Your stress responses are physical in origin, not necessarily psychological.

-Our brains are always scanning people and situations for safety or threat.
-When threat is sensed, even minutely, we react quickly.
-So quickly and unconsciously that we often don’t know what prompted our reaction.
-The cause of these reactions are often called triggers.
+Your brain is always scanning people and situations for safety or threat.
+When threat is sensed, even minutely, you react quickly.
+So quickly and unconsciously that you often don’t know what prompted your reaction.
+The causes of these reactions are often called triggers.

-Triggers can be thoughts, memories, sensations or something we see, hear, smell, taste or touch, often on a subconscious level.
-Without being taught about this process, we’re not aware of what triggers us because neuroception is constantly operating.
-So if we feel unsafe, we’re just constantly reacting.
-This is the filter through which we experience the world, our relationship and our sense of safety or threat, as explained by Seth Porges.
+Triggers can be thoughts, memories, sensations or something you see, hear, smell, taste or touch, often on a subconscious level.
+Without being taught about this process, you’re not aware of what triggers you because neuroception is constantly operating.
+So if you feel unsafe, you’re just constantly reacting.
+This is the filter through which you experience the world, your relationship and your sense of safety or threat, as explained by Seth Porges.

-Our reactions to triggers feel like the truth, but they’re not the truth.
-They’re felt senses, body and emotional memories, encoded in our primitive brain remembering to what happened to us in our past.
-The past can be as far back as our early childhood relationships to our carers, or more recently in our adult life.
-They are primitive, unconscious, automatic reactions to events which have happened but are not actually happening now.
+Your reactions to triggers feel like the truth, but they’re not the truth.
+They’re felt senses, body and emotional memories, encoded in your primitive brain remembering what happened to you in our past.
+The past can be as far back as your early childhood relationships to your carers, or more recently in your adult life.
+But it also goes back into your evolutionary past, the past which all humans carry within us.
+These reactions are primitive, unconscious, automatic reactions to events which have happened but are not actually happening now.
 Watch Peter Levine working with a man with PTSD body memories from being in Iraq.

 No distinction between past and present

-When our primitive brain is triggered, it cannot distinguish past from present.
-Because we don’t feel safe, it seeks urgent and immediate relief from the distress which is felt in the present.
-And it kicks us into one or more of the five knee jerk reactions above.
-It hijacks us into reactions.
-All animals have these, and we are refined animals due the evolution of our thinking, observing brain.
+When your primitive brain is triggered, it cannot distinguish past from present.
+Because you don’t feel safe, it seeks urgent and immediate relief from the distress which is felt in the present.
+And it kicks you into one or more of the five knee jerk reactions above.
+It hijacks you into reactions.
+All animals have these, and we humans are refined animals because of our thinking, observing brain, the newest part of the brain to evolve.

-In relationship, our reactivity can lead to fighting, fleeing, freezing, appeasing or clingy reactions which block us from responding in adult, appropriate ways.
-These primitive reactions hijack our thinking brain and can trigger us into being verbally abusive, avoiding our partner by distancing, numbing ourselves via addictions, being silent, becoming resentfully compliant or desperately needy.
-Relationships in which we don’t feel safe are not healing.
-They badly impact our physical, emotional and psychological health.
+In relationship, your reactivity can lead to fighting, fleeing, freezing, appeasing or clingy reactions which block you from responding in adult, appropriate ways.
+These primitive reactions hijack your thinking brain and can trigger you into being verbally abusive, avoiding your partner by distancing, numbing yourself via addictions, being silent, becoming resentfully compliant or desperately needy.
+Relationships in which you don’t feel safe are not healing.
+They badly impact your physical, emotional and psychological health.

-All these built-in reactions in our primitive brain prevent us from accessing our mature, adult, coping selves to appropriately deal with our relationship.
-They block us from speaking up respectfully and maturely to defend important values.
+All these built-in reactions in your primitive brain prevent you from accessing your mature, adult, coping self to appropriately deal with your relationship.
+They block you from speaking up respectfully and maturely to defend important values.

-It’s reassuring to know that these knee-jerk reactions are designed to give us rapid relief from pain, fear or threat.
-The fact that they make us and our partner more miserable doesn’t make any difference to the primitive brain.
+It’s reassuring to know that these knee-jerk reactions are designed to give you rapid relief from pain, fear or threat.
+They are not intended to be ongoing ways to manage stress.
+The fact that they make you and your partner more miserable doesn’t make any difference to the primitive brain.
 Remember reptiles don’t think about cooperating.
 They focus on “kill or be killed, eat or be eaten.”
-There’s no guilt, self-doubt, or compassion in our primitive brain.
+There’s no guilt, self-doubt, or compassion in your primitive brain.
 It’s all about the five knee jerk reactions above.

-However, our biology also evolved the neocortex, the logical, rational, planning, hypothetical thinking, observing part of our brain.
-This is the mature part of us that can be mindful, dream, imagine a better future, feel compassion and desire to cooperate with our partner.
-This part needs to be online if we want to develop a teamwork approach to relationship.
+However, your biology also evolved the neocortex, the logical, rational, planning, hypothetical thinking, observing part of your brain.
+This is the mature part of you that can be mindful, dream, imagine a better future, feel compassion and desire to cooperate with your partner.
+This part needs to be online if you want to develop a teamwork approach to relationship.
 Being a good team is what a healthy relationship is all about.
-To do this, we need to practice calming down our nervous system, being mindful of our thoughts, feelings and sensations and engaging our observing brain.
+To do this, you need to do repeated, daily practice to calm down your nervous system, be mindful of your thoughts, feelings and sensations and engage your observing brain.

-Our observing brain is the mature, adult part of our brain which developed around 1.9 million years ago.
+Your observing brain is the mature, adult part of your brain which developed around 1.9 million years ago.
 And so it’s much younger in evolutionary terms than the primitive brain.
-It’s the part of us that Janina Fisher calls the “going on with normal part” of the self.
-Importantly, this is the part that is our professional self, the parent, the part with special talents or social skills.
-It navigates our daily lives.
-And it can be trained to help us relate much more safely and with compassion to our self and each other.
+It’s the part of you that Janina Fisher calls the “going on with normal part” of the self.
+Importantly, this is the part that is your professional self, the parent, the friend, the part with special talents or social skills.
+It helps you navigate your daily life.
+And it can be trained to help you relate more safely and with compassion to yourself and your partner.

 Learning to create safety in yourself first is vital

-So it’s important to know that until we learn self-soothing skills to keep our self and then our partner safe, the primitive and the observing parts of our brain keep battling with each other – within us and in our relationship.
-Creating safety in yourself is the first order of business.
-Learning to identify and manage our physical reactions to our triggers gives us a “superpower”.
-We get back in control of our self.
+So it’s important to know that until you learn self-soothing skills to keep yourself and then your partner safe, the primitive and the observing parts of your brain will keep battling with each other.
+They do this within you and in your relationship.
+Creating safety in yourself is the first order of business because you are with you 24/7.
+Learning to identify and manage your physical reactions to your triggers gives you a “superpower”.
+You get back in control of your self.
 This is a hugely important skill to learn in relationship.

 It’s like flying in a plane.
-We must put on our own oxygen mask first or we can’t help others.
-If we’re unconscious in a plane, we’re no good to anyone else.
-The same is true if we’re trapped in our unconscious, automatic triggered reactions in our relationship.
-If we’re not conscious of what we’re doing, we’re likely to hurt our self and our partner.
-Below are some suggestions for calming our brain and our self by Seth Porges.
+You must put on your own oxygen mask first or you can’t help others.
+If you’re unconscious in a plane, you’re no good to anyone else.
+The same is true if you’re trapped in your unconscious, automatic triggered reactions in your relationship.
+If you’re not conscious of what you’re doing, you’re likely to hurt yourself and your partner.
+Below are some suggestions for calming your brain and yourself by Seth Porges.

 Your relationship to yourself and your partner doesn’t have to be a hopeless struggle.
 You can get help from experienced relationship counsellors.
 And especially ask for help in learning how to calm down your own primitive brain and nervous system, so that you can be safe and calm for your partner.
 There are simple body-based skills you can learn and practice based on the latest science in trauma treatment.
 Make sure to ask if your counsellor is trauma-informed.